SuperCompUCSD/SuperCompUCSD.github.io/content/posts/sc25-scc24-post-mortem.md

 ## SC25 info

-As of the publication of this post the application for UCSD’s 2025 team has opened.
-For those applying the deadline is April 7th and status updates will be sent out the following week.
+As of the publication of this post [the application](https://na.eventscloud.com/scc25) for UCSD’s 2025 team has opened.
+For those applying the deadline is April 20th and status updates will be sent out the following week.
 More details are listed on the application page.

 ![](/images/SC25Logo.svg)